code-mentoring/code-mentoring.github.io/index.markdown

 layout: home
 ---

-We are an international community of budding and seasoned Software Engineers creating opportunities for companionship and growth through free knowledge sharing [Meetups](meetup.markdown) and learning [Projects](projects.markdown).
+We are an international community of Coders, from beginners to seasoned Software Engineers, creating opportunities for companionship and growth through free knowledge sharing [Meetups](meetup.markdown) and learning [Projects](projects.markdown).

-We are open to all experience levels.
-Anyone who wants to improve their skills and help others is welcome to join.
+Anyone who wants to improve themselves and help others is welcome to join.